442. Remorseful Apology

 Email Poem |

-Analysis and Comments on 442.
+Comments, Analysis, and Meaning on 442.
 Remorseful Apology

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 442.
 Remorseful Apology here.